-A rubric for Book Creator
+Creating with Purpose: A Rubric for Digital Books in Book Creator

 I first started using Book Creator around 4 or 5 years ago when I was in the process of upgrading many of the pencil and paper projects in my 6th grade Humanities curriculum to digital projects.
 One of the projects we used to do was an Egyptian Monument postcard project where students “wrote home” about their favorite monument after learning about the pharaohs and their achievements.
 I sensed that students were no longer as excited about that particular project, and wanted to upgrade it and make it more relevant for the 21st century.